pyork3/pyork3/README.md

 - 👋 Hi, I’m @pyork3!
-- I’m interested in race cars and learning about programming.
+- I’m interested in race cars and music.
 - I’m currently learning full stack web development.
 - I’m looking to collaborate on projects for class.
 - 📫 How to reach me: send a message or email.